BryanCrotaz/blender-artnet/README.md

 Focus can be handled by changing the spot size in Blender

+Maybe Area lights could be used to simulate light bars?

 Frost can be handled by changing the spot blend radius in Blender

 Gobos can be handled by [https://www.youtube.com/watch?v=Af-yLsRpF7I]